Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Experimental Results

 \subsection{TIR surpasses previous pre-training strategies}

 The pre-training accompanying fine-tuning paradigm is widely used in the deep learning field and it's also the key technique to improve sample efficiency for DRL~\cite{urlb}.
 DMC environment encompasses a variety of difficult domains and tasks of different complexity, and it is built on robot simulations, which makes modeling the robot dynamics inherently tough.
-We conduct extensive experiments on the DMC to demonstrate the superiority of the TIR, based on the pre-training paradigm.
-We evaluate all baselines and TIR on the easiest and most difficult domains, Walker and Jaco Arm, which each have four tasks.
+We conduct extensive experiments on the DMC to demonstrate the superiority of the TIR based on the pre-training paradigm.
+We evaluate all baselines and TIR from the easiest to the most difficult domains (Walker, Quadruped, and Jaco), which each have four tasks.
 During the pre-training phase, an agent is trained for 2 million steps with only intrinsic reward and only 100k steps with extrinsic reward during the fine-tuning stage.

 Figure~\ref{fig-DMC} plots the learning curves (fine-tuning phase) of the aforementioned four methods in all tasks.
 As shown in the figure, TIR not only provides a faster convergence speed than other intrinsic reward-based methods, but the convergence result also significantly outperforms baselines.
-We suppose the improvements of the convergence speed resting from historical information provided by multiple snapshots.
-Additionally, we compare the final scores and standard deviations of TIR, with the intrinsic reward-based methods (ICM, Disagreement, RND, APT~\cite{liu2021behavior}) and other pre-training strategies (ProtoRL~\cite{prot}, SMM~\cite{lee2019efficient}, DIAYN~\cite{eysenbach2018diversity}, APS~\cite{liu2021aps}).
-The quantitative results in the Table~\ref{table-DMC} clearly show that TIR achieves state-of-the-art results in 6 of 8 tasks, especially, in the hardest domain, our approach improves average performance by 42.0\%, which demonstrate TIR's great potential to improve model performance and robustness in the pre-training paradigm.
-For TIR, multiple snapshots can be saved along the model's optimization path.
-For human agents, we can make better decisions if the historical knowledge can be utilized.
+We suppose the improvements in the convergence speed rest from historical information provided by multiple snapshots.
+Additionally, we compare the final scores and standard deviations of TIR, with the intrinsic reward-based methods (ICM, Disagreement, RND, NNM, APT~\cite{liu2021behavior}) and other pre-training strategies (ProtoRL~\cite{prot}, SMM~\cite{lee2019efficient}, DIAYN~\cite{eysenbach2018diversity}, APS~\cite{liu2021aps}).
+The quantitative results in Table~\ref{table-DMC} clearly show that TIR achieves state-of-the-art results in 8 of 12 tasks and the average performances in all domains surpass all the other methods.
+Especially, in the hardest domain, our approach improves average performance by 42.0\%, which demonstrates TIR's great potential to improve model performance and robustness in the pre-training paradigm.